takumiohym/nb_translator/README.md

     ```bash
     pip install -e .
     ```
-    This command installs the package in a way that allows you to make changes to the source code and test them immediately without reinstalling.

 4.  **Install build dependencies:**
     Before building the package, ensure you have the necessary tools. `wheel` is required for building wheel packages, `setuptools` for general packaging operations, and `build` for invoking the build process.